awsdocs/amazon-sns-developer-guide/doc_source/sns-send-message-to-sqs-cross-account.md

 To confirm the subscription, a user with permission to read messages from the queue must visit the subscription URL\.
 Until the subscription is confirmed, no notifications published to the topic are sent to the queue\.
 To confirm the subscription, you can use the Amazon SQS console or the `[ReceiveMessage](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/Query_QueryReceiveMessage.html)` action\.

 **Note**
 Before you subscribe an endpoint to the topic, make sure that the queue can receive messages from the topic by setting the `sqs:SendMessage` permission for the queue\.
-For more information, see [Step 2: Give Permission to the Amazon SNS Topic to Send Messages to the Amazon SQS Queue](sns-sqs-as-subscriber.md#SendMessageToSQS.sqs.permissions)\.
+For more information, see [Step 2: Give permission to the Amazon SNS topic to send messages to the Amazon SQS queue](sns-sqs-as-subscriber.md#SendMessageToSQS.sqs.permissions)\.

-### To Confirm a Subscription Using the AWS Management Console<a name="sns-tutorial-confirm-subscription-console"></a>
+### To confirm a subscription using the AWS Management Console<a name="sns-tutorial-confirm-subscription-console"></a>

 1. Sign in to the [Amazon SQS console](https://console.aws.amazon.com/sqs/)\.